fanhuan/script/_posts/2014-03-02-Unix-commends.md

 + `env` to view the current values of environment variables.
 + `PATH` the environment path of a program. e.g. `echo $PATH` will print a list of places the shell will ONLY look for a program to run.
 + `which` print the location of a program. e.g. `which ls`.
++ `uname -a` print the system information.
++ `lsb_release -a` print Linux standard base distribution-specific information.

 ### File related